microsoft/botframework-cli/packages/orchestrator/README.md

         De-duplicate or not can affect final metric calculation.
   4)  Confusion matrix formulation – what is a TP, FP, TN, or FN?
-        Even though their textbook definition is clear, they can still be up to interpretation in real world scenario.
-For example, does TN make sense in evaluating entity extracting?
+        Even though their textbook definition is clear, they can still be up to interpretation in real world scenarios.
+For example, TN may not make sense in evaluating entity extracting.
-  5)  Label interpretation – Sometimes people might ignore some test results if the prediction scores are too low.
+  5)  Label interpretation – Sometimes people might ignore some test results if their prediction scores are too low.
 We should have a consistent way to include those predictions.
 On entity, some people may choose to evaluate based on per-token tags, instead of per-entuty-mention.
   6)  Label processing – what is an UNKNOWN label?
-Different teams may have their various strategies in processing empty, UNKNOWN, or never-seen-before labels in the ground-truth or prediction files.
+Different teams may have their unique strategies in processing empty, UNKNOWN, or never-seen-before labels in the ground-truth and prediction files.
   7)  Evaluation Tool – every team has their own tools that might not be consistent in metric computation.

   The "assess" command aims to address these issues:

-  1)  Metric -- the "assess" command calculates as many macro average metrics as we can think of.
+  1)  Metric -- the "assess" command calculates as many average/aggregate metrics as we can think of.
-      Which metric to focus on for decision-making is up to an evaluation committee.
+      Which metric to focus on for decision-making is up to an evaluation committee or stakeholder.
       The tool has no bias, even though each party might have its favorites for its own agenda.
   2)  Datasets -- it's necessary to create a dataset repo for the community to share ground-truth datasets and predictions.
-There should not be any bias against any datasets, but it’s up to an evaluation committee or individual party to choose whatever evaluation datasets (and performance metrics) they need for their projects.
+Again it’s up to an evaluation committee or individual party to choose the evaluation datasets (and performance metrics) compatible with their projects and scenarios.
-  3)  Data processing – this BF-orchestrator evaluation package provides consistent logic.
+  3)  Data processing – this BF-orchestrator evaluation package provides consistent logic in processing datasets.
       For example, it does de-duplication, so an utterance and its label won’t contribute more than once in metric calculation.
-  4)  Confusion matrix formulation – again, this BF evaluation package provides consistent formulation logic.
+  4)  Confusion matrix formulation – again, this BF evaluation package provides consistent formulation logic in intepreting the 4 confusion matrix cells.
       For example, entity evaluation does not have TN.
   5)  Label interpretation – again, consistent is key and this "assess" command does not silently ignore some test results for whatever reasons.
-Every test instance should contribute to metric calculation unless they are spurious – due to processing mistakes by whoever prepares it.
+Every test instance should contribute to metric calculation unless they are spurious – due to processing mistakes by whoever prepared it.
   6)  Label processing – this BF-Orchestrator package pre-processes labels and treats an utterance’s empty, None, and never-seen-before labels as UNKNOWN.
 Since BF-Orchestrator allows multi-label intents for utterances, UNKNOWN is stripped if it con-exists with known labels